ElShamah - Reason & Science: Defending ID and the Christian Worldview

 The precise distribution of voltage-gated ion channels with specific biophysical properties that allow for the different electrophysiological properties of axonal and somatodendritic regions raises many questions.
 How do voltage-gated ion channels move to where they need to be?
 In how many ways can this feat be achieved in different cell types?
 How do the various channel types coordinate their activities for neuronal signaling?
 How does channel localization change during development and for what purposes?
 These are the kinds of questions that researchers have been trying to tackle as they work on different channel isoforms, in different model systems, and use different techniques to reach for some mechanistic insight.
 The determination of spatial mechanisms is intertwined with temporal considerations, as channels can occupy different locations not only during development but also in the mature nervous system.
 It will take some time to determine what global mechanisms exist.
 Here we review our current knowledge of the distribution, targeting mechanisms and motifs for several voltage-gated ion channels.

+Structure of voltage-gated ion channels Voltage-gated ion channels contain sequence motifs that are necessary for their targeting, presumably because these sequences mediate interactions with proteins that are directly or indirectly involved with channel targeting.
 Voltage-gated ion channels are formed by either one α-subunit that is a contiguous polypeptide that contains four repeats (domains I–IV), as in the case of Nav and Cav channels; or four α-subunits, each with a single domain, as in the case of Kv and HCN channels (FIG. 2).

 A single domain contains six α-helical transmembrane segments.
 The fourth transmembrane segment contains multiple arginines that are mainly responsible for sensing changes in membrane potential.
 Between the fifth and sixth transmembrane segments is a re-entrant pore loop, which forms the narrowest part of the pore.
 The interaction of these α-subunits with auxiliary subunits (α2, β, γ or δ) as well as other proteins can modulate channel function and selectively target some channels (such as Nav, Kv1 and KCNQ) to the axon, other channels (such as HCN, Kv2 and Kv4) to somatodendritic regions, and Kv3 and various Cav isoforms to axons and dendrites.

-Voltage-gated potassium ion channels (Kv) play an important role in a variety of cellular processes, including the functioning of excitable cells, regulation of apoptosis, cell growth and differentiation, the release of neurotransmitters and hormones, maintenance of cardiac activity, etc. Failure in the functioning of Kv channels leads to severe genetic disorders and the development of tumors, including malignant ones.
+Voltage-gated potassium ion channels (Kv)play an important role in a variety of cellular processes, including the functioning of excitable cells, regulation of apoptosis, cell growth and differentiation, the release of neurotransmitters and hormones, maintenance of cardiac activity, etc. Failure in the functioning of Kv channels leads to severe genetic disorders and the development of tumors, including malignant ones.
 Understanding the mechanisms underlying Kv channels functioning is a key factor in determining the cause of the diseases associated with mutations in the channels, and in the search for new drugs.
 The mechanism of activation of the channels is a topic of ongoing debate, and a consensus on the issue has not yet been reached.
 This review discusses the key stages in studying the mechanisms of functioning of Kv channels and describes the basic models of their activation known to date.
 5

 Hyperpolarization-activated cyclic nucleotide–gated (HCN) channels are intermembrane proteins that serve as nonselective ligand-gated cation channels in the plasma membranes of heart and brain cells.
 HCN channels are sometimes referred to as “pacemaker channels” because they help to generate rhythmic activity within groups of heart and brain cells.
 HCN channels are encoded by four genes (HCN1, 2, 3, 4) and are widely expressed throughout the heart and the central nervous system.

 The current through HCN channels, designated If or Ih, plays a key role in the control of cardiac and neuronal rhythmicity and is called the pacemaker current or funny current.
 Expression of single isoforms in heterologous systems such as human embryonic kidney (HEK) cells, Chinese hamster ovary (CHO) cells, and Xenopus oocytes yields homotetrameric channels able to generate ion currents with properties similar to those of the native If/Ih current, but with quantitative differences in the voltage-dependence, activation/deactivation kinetics and sensitivity to the nucleotide cyclic AMP (cAMP): HCN1 channels show the more positive threshold for activation, the fastest activation kinetics, and the lowest sensitivity to cAMP, while HCN4 channels are slowly gating and strongly sensitive to cAMP.
 HCN2 and HCN3 have intermediate properties.
+HCN4 is the main isoform expressed in the sinoatrial node, but low levels of HCN1 and HCN2 have also been reported.
+The current through HCN channels, called the funny current or pacemaker current (If), plays a key role in the generation and modulation of cardiac rhythmicity

 HCN channels play a key role in controling cardiac rhythmicity (“pacemaker” channels) and are crucial determinants of neuronal excitability.
 8

-Rapid and accurate transmission of information is critical for multicellular animals to establish intra- and intercellular communications to regulate and coordinate the activity of cells or tissues.
+Evolutionary genomics reveals the premetazoan origin of opposite gating polarity in animal-type voltage-gated ion channels 7 Rapid and accurate transmission of information is critical for multicellular animals to establish intra- and intercellular communications to regulate and coordinate the activity of cells or tissues.
 Transmission of electrical signals, often carried by voltage-gated Na+ (NaV), Ca2 + (CaV) and K+ (KV) channels, plays an important role in regulating a variety of cellular processes such as heart contraction, synaptic transmission, and learning and memory .
 Upon activation by membrane depolarization, the voltage sensor(s) of NaV, CaV and KV channels undergoes electrically-driven outward movement and rotation, which leads to the opening of the channel pore.
 The fundamental roles of Ih currents in heart and neurons suggest that HCN channels likely had arisen to modulate electrical activity during the evolution of complex electrical signaling in select cell types of animals.

 HCN channels form a central ion-conducting pore surrounded by four pore-forming α subunits [8].
 Each α subunit contains several evolutionarily conserved domain/motif regions underlying their unique functional properties.
 The evolutionary genomics of animal electrical signaling and of ion channels, in particular, has been intensively studied because of its importance for exploring the origin and the development of membrane excitability and the nervous system.
 The long-held hypothesis that animal-type NaV channels had evolved during the development of the nervous system and fast-conducting axons in ancestral multicellular animals [17] has thus acquired new dimensions due to this novel discovery of a protistan animal-type NaV channel.